 GROMACS uses a custom Python script to generate an annotated dependency graph for the code, showing #include dependencies between modules.
 The generated graph is embedded into the Doxygen documentation: Module dependency graph This script shares most of its implementation with the custom checkers, and is documented on the same page: Source tree checker scripts.

-Sphinx; at least version 4.0.0 is used for building some parts of the documentation from reStructuredText source files.
-To install an appropriate version of
+Sphinx; at least version 1.6.1 is used for building some parts of the documentation from reStructuredText source files.

 Also requires ImageMagick for converting graphics file formats.

 docs/linkcheckerrcfile to ensure that all the links in the documentation can be resolved correctly.